Akbar Adibi

 Akbar Adibi (Persian: اکبر ادیبی Akbar Adībī) (1939–2000) was an Iranian electronic engineer, VLSI researcher, and university engineering professor.

 Biography

-Akbar Adibi was born on February 12, 1939, in the city of Songhor, in North East of province Kermanshah in Iran.
+Akbar Adibi was born on February 12, 1939, in the city of Songhor, in North East province of Kermanshah in Iran.
 He received his Master of Science degree in Electrical Engineering Department from Tehran University in 1965 and he was offered a position as a university instructor at the Tehran Polytechnic (Amirkabir University of Technology).
-In 1965–66, he worked for the Alstom Power Plant, Tehran, Iran, In 1966–73, he served as an instructor at the Tehran Polytechnic, Tehran, Iran.
+In 1965–66, he worked for the Alstom Power Plant, in Tehran, Iran, In 1966–73, he served as an instructor at the Tehran Polytechnic, Tehran, Iran.

 Professor Akbar Adibi continued his studies at the University of California, Santa Barbara (UCSB) in 1973, where he achieved two Master of Science degrees, the first degree in Microprocessor-based Computer Systems and the second degree in Solid State and Semiconductor Devices in 1975.
 He completed his PhD degree, in 1977, and his dissertation title was Schottky Barrier Solar Cells.